 The main issues individuals had when using the site were due to the hierarchy of information, misinformation about the site’s connection with LinkedIn, as well as the confusion of categories and labels of different site features

-Then we took those wireframes further to create low-fidelity, digital prototypes.
-In these renderings, we were able to clarify another major issue, labeling features.
+We took the wireframes further to create low-fidelity, digital prototypes.
+In these renderings, we were able to explain another major issue, labeling features.
 Some changes were described below:

-- Along with focusing on page layout, we focused on the specific features related to “Adding Connections” to your network because that was the most important feature of making this tool valuable.
+- Along with focusing on page layout, we focused on the specific features related to “Adding Connections” to your network, it was most important for the value of the site

 This project helped to signify the effect of advertised information.
-This site’s features were largely misunderstood by users because of the mental models that were created upon the mentioning of the site’s connection to LinkedIn and a messaging tool.
-User’s perceptions of the tool and the functions brought the initial interest, but due to details specific to human cognition, the site wasn't to meet the standards it set for itself.
+This site’s features were largely misunderstood by users because of the mental models that were created upon the mentioning of the site’s connection to LinkedIn and the typical function of a messaging tool.
+User perceptions of the tool and the functions brought the initial interest, but due to details specific to human cognition, the site wasn't to meet the standards it set for itself.